abhinavabcd/QuizApp_Android/README.md

 2. Configure Config.py , change the dbServer address to point to mongoDb.
 3. Change the WebServerMap and ExternalWebServerMap to point which are internal and external ip's for your server instances.
 4. when you want to launch or change the existing webservers update Config.py and relaunch it, this will propapage to existing servers.
+(you may also need the GCM key for the notifications to work , from your cloud project create a public access key for server applications. copy that key and place it in Constants.py GCM key.
+)

 ##Loading data to server
 5. You will have to download Configure load_spreadsheet.py.